e-dzia/mastermind/README.md

-MCTS Player is non-deterministic, but its playouts take much more time than Smart Player's (~30 sec when choosing first codes, ~6 sec whith pre-calculated first codes (see below)) so I performed only one simulation per possible code and it took about ~1h45min to compute.
+MCTS Player is non-deterministic, but its playouts take much more time than Smart Player's (~30 sec when choosing first codes, ~6 sec whith pre-calculated first codes (see below)) so I performed only 10 simulations per possible code.

 #### Pre-calculated first codes